02/11/2023

 You also have a choice when it comes to the type of toothbrush.
 In general, a distinction is made between the classic manual toothbrush and an electric toothbrush; sub-types of these are the sonic and ultrasonic toothbrushes.

-• The oscillating toothbrush is the classic electric toothbrush.
+- Hand toothbrushes differ in particular in the type and size of the brush head and the hardness of the bristles.
+The oscillating toothbrush is the classic electric toothbrush.
 It usually has a small round head that rotates up to 8,000 times per minute,depending on the model.

-• Sonic toothbrushes have an elongated brush head, unlike oscillating toothbrushes.
+- Sonic toothbrushes have an elongated brush head, unlike oscillating toothbrushes.
 A microchip generates a sound that causes the bristles to vibrate.
+Ultrasonic toothbrushes achieve more than 16,000 vibrations per second.
+The cleaning effect is generated by the sound itself, not by vibration.

 Anyone wondering which type of toothbrush is the best should not confuse high-tech and cleaning performance.
 In fact, electric toothbrushes perform slightly better than manual toothbrushes when it comes to plaque removal.
 This may also be the reason why people who have no or only minor problems with their gums and periodontitis can prevent tooth loss due to periodontitis more effectively with an electric toothbrush than with a manual toothbrush (2).
 However, electric toothbrushes are also considerably more expensive.